 The following undesirable effects cover adverse reactions from clinical trials:

 All transplant patients are at increased risk of opportunistic infections; the risk increased with total immunosuppressive load (see Precautions).
-The most common opportunistic infections in patients receiving mycophenolate mofetil (2 g or 3 g daily) with other immunosuppressants in controlled clinical trials of renal (2 g data), cardiac and hepatic transplant patients followed for at least 1 year were candida mucocutaneous, Cytomegalovirus (CMV) viraemia/syndrome and Herpes simplex.
-The proportion of patients with CMV viraemia/syndrome was 13.5 %.
+The most common opportunistic infections in patients receiving mycophenolate mofetil (2 g or 3 g daily) with other immunosuppressants in controlled clinical trials of renal (2 g data), cardiac and hepatic transplant patients followed for at least 1 year were candida mucocutaneous, CMV viraemia/syndrome and Herpes simplex.
+The proportion of patients with CMV viraemia/syndrome was 13.5%.

-Children and adolescents (aged 2 to 18 years):
+Paediatric population (children and adolescents [aged 2 to 18 years]):

 The type and frequency of adverse reactions in a clinical study, which recruited 92 paediatric patients aged 2 to 18 years who were given 600 mg/m2

 mycophenolate mofetil orally twice daily, were generally similar to those observed in adult patients given 1 g mycophenolate mofetil twice daily.
 However, the following treatment-related adverse events were more frequent in the paediatric population, particularly in children under 6 years of age, when compared to adults: diarrhoea, sepsis, leucopenia, anaemia and infection.

 Elderly patients (≥65 years):